sphero-inc/Sphero-Mac-SDK/Samples/KeyDrive/README.md

 # KeyDrive

-This sample demonstartes how to use keyboard input to drive and calibrate Sphero.
+This sample demonstrates how to use keyboard input to drive and calibrate Sphero.
 If you are planning on making an app that accepts keyboard input to control the robot, this is a good place to start.

 ## Capturing Keyboard Input